 Now that you’ve got your bathing suit and sandals ready to go, it’s time to book your accommodation.
 We’ve got just the spot!

-The Best Isla Baru Hotel: Playa Manglares
+The Best Isla Barú Hotel: Playa Manglares

 Situated on Isla Barú, about an hour outside of Cartagena de las Indias in Colombia, is Playa Manglares.
 The beautiful resort is located on the shores of the mangrove forest at Barbacoa Bay, on the other side of Isla Barú from the more popular – and far more crowded – Playa Blanca.
 We were seeking peace and quiet and hammocks and a private beach, and Playa Manglares was exactly what we needed!
-If you’re considering a trip to Isla Barú or the nearby Rosario Islands, we highly recommend staying overnight on the island, away from the crowds of tourists & vendors, to soak up the best of the Colombian Caribbean coast.

 Getting from Cartagena to Playa Manglares was a fairly simple task because we arranged an inexpensive private shuttle through the resort.
 And even though we were propositioned by a taxi driver claiming to be our shuttle, our real shuttle driver soon rescued us and whisked us away in his air conditioned van that actually had seatbelts in the back seat (backseat seatbelts are not a thing in Colombia).
 Luxury had arrived!
-The drive from Cartagena to Playa Manglares lasted about an hour, winding through small Colombian villages, fields of shrubs and a few grazing cows.

-Our room at Playa Manglares was straight luxury.
-Like, OK: we’re budget to mid-range travelers, and we can’t typically afford luxury.
-Playa Manglares is actually within our price range, and the luxury is freaking incredible.
+But Playa Manglares is actually within our price range, and it feels incredibly luxurious!
 Like, the first thing we saw upon entering our room was a gigantic outdoor shower.
 Picture a waterfall shower-head in a massive ceramic tiled tub built above the treetops in a stunning, open-air bathroom.

-My jaw hit the floor.
-I’ve never looked forward to a shower so much in my life.
+Y’all, I’ve never looked forward to a shower so much in my life.

 I’m not gonna lie, it took us a while to stop freaking out over the bathroom and actually check out the rest of the room.
 We are easily excited.

 But the rest of the room was every bit as baller as the bathroom.
 In-room hammocks?
 Check, one for each of us.
 A massive bed the size of my kitchen?
 Check.
 Multiple fans for maximum cool breezes?
 Check, check, and check.
-And finally: a massive balcony with 360 mangrove views, the sound of crashing waves, and comfy chairs?
-CHECK.

 Every inch of our room was beautiful and comfortable.
 The sounds of the waves crashing just outside our window and the calling birds just added to the amazing ambiance!